Roopaish/Flutter-RoadMap/README.md

 **[⬆ Back to Index](#8)**

-- ### How to send http requests
+- ### How to Send http Requests

 Typically, we will be communicating with the REST(or RESTful) APIs when working with backend in flutter app.
 REST is a common way of communicating in most frontend apps.
 REST APIs follow a default approach regarding how incoming requests should be structured/set up.

+Convention:
-Convention: `Http Endpoint (URL) + Http Verb = Action`
+`Http Endpoint (URL) + Http Verb = Action`
 Http Endpoint is the URL which connects to server that we talk to.
 Http Verb are request methods on data.

 Common Request Methods: